 Gender also plays a role in how likely men are to seek help for their mental health.
 The stereotypical female is expected to be emotional and “weak”, and men are expected to take care of business themselves.
 It’s already hard enough to access mental health care without having additional barriers related to gender.

-Unfortunately, feminism is sometimes put into practice in a manner that excludes rather than includes.
-A few years ago I was attending volunteer training sessions at a women’s crisis shelter.
+Unfortunately, the way that feminism is put into practice sometimes excludes rather than includes.
+A few years ago, I was attending volunteer training sessions at a women’s crisis shelter.
 They refused to allow trans women to stay in their shelter, and their reasoning was that trans women didn’t have the experience of being raised female from birth.
-Al volunteers had to sign an agreement saying they were prepared to comply with that policy.
+All volunteers had to sign an agreement saying they were willing to comply with that policy.

 I also believe that feminism shouldn’t be about rejecting gender stereotype-associated behaviours altogether.
 If I were to choose to shave my legs and be a stay-at-home mom because that’s my personal preference, that shouldn’t make me less of a feminist.
 Feminism should be about escaping constraints, not placing new ones on people.
 Having freedom and choice includes being able to choose from as wide an array of options as possible, even if some of those options do fit elements of a stereotype.